Cooking Gorgeous

 Why This Recipe Works?

-• You can prepare the pita dough ahead and keep it refrigerated for up to 3 days.
+• The dough can be made ahead and kept in the fridge for up to 3 days.

 • Sugar - I use caster sugar or granulated sugar.
 It feeds the yeast and helps the dough rise.